pzhlkj6612/Something4Ubuntu-Desktop-1604/Tweak-My-Own-Ubuntu/README.md

 It's a lot of wasted time, isn't it?

+1. You can [fix your ip address](#set-a-static-ip-and-dns-servers) instead of using DHCP

+2. You can let your network interface ...

+...

-1. You can shorten the length of timeout.
+3. You can shorten the length of timeout

 ```networking.service``` is the name of the service which *raises or downs the network interfaces configured in ```/etc/network/interfaces```*. ```Raise network interfaces``` is the ```Description``` of it.
 Let's type a command to show the ```Unit File``` of the service.